dmreiland/Ripsnort/README.md

 Donations
 --------------
-If this project has helped you please consider becoming a VIP member to the not-for-profit OpenSubtitles.org website
+This project is dependant on the OpenSubtitles.org website.
+Please consider becoming a VIP member

 License